Altinn/altinn-studio-docs/content/teknologi/altinnstudio/about/goals/_index.md

 ## Open Source, cross-platform

-- Altinn Studio will be based on [open source](https://en.wikipedia.org/wiki/Free_and_open-source_software)
+- Altinn 3 will be based on [open source](https://en.wikipedia.org/wiki/Free_and_open-source_software)
-- Altinn Studio will be open source
+- Altinn 3 will be open source
-- Altinn Studio can run on your own computer, own serwers on Windows, macOS or Linux
+- Altinn 3 can run on your own computer, own serwers on Windows, macOS or Linux
 - Everything is based on open [web-standardes](https://en.wikipedia.org/wiki/Web_standards) and regulaer development knowledge.